DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Does that look long?
 Worried about memory on your Arduino….
-Well the script above takes just 82 BYTES of program memory and no dynamic.
+Well the script above takes about 100 BYTES of program memory and no dynamic.

 If you follow this carefully, it allows for up to 3 trains at a time because one of them will always have somewhere to go.
 Notice that there